michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 32

-1. A Psalm of David, Maschil.Blessed is he whose transgression is forgiven, whose sin is covered.A Psalm…: or, A Psalm of David giving instruction
+1. A Psalm of David, Maschil.Blessed is he whose transgression is forgiven, whose sin is covered.

 2. Blessed is the man unto whom the Lord imputeth not iniquity, and in whose spirit there is no guile.